 Modal Verbs: Necessity and Suggestion

-Modal verbs like must, need to, have to, had better, ought to, and should are used to express necessity, obligation, advice, or suggestions.
+Learn how to use must, need to, have to, should, ought to, and had better to express necessity, obligation, advice, and suggestions

-1. When Do We Use Modal Verbs for Necessity and Suggestion?
+⏰ When do we use Modal Verbs for Necessity and Suggestion

 • You must wear a helmet while riding a bike.